CN (7)

 History at Chestnuts is taught through our cross-curricular topics, which ensures the continuity and progression of knowledge and skills through the subject.
 Using our knowledge of how children learn, we provide opportunities to recap, revisit and consolidate previous learning before introducing new content.
 Our children study a wide range of local, British and world history, including periods of ancient and modern history.
 They learn about significant historical events, famous historical figures and explore how their actions have influenced our lives today.

-Through its design, our history curriculum is challenging for all children and ensures that they all progressively develop their historical knowledge and understanding while, at the same time, also have fun learning about the past.
+Through its design, our history curriculum ensures accessibility and challenge for all children.
+They progressively develop their historical knowledge and understanding while, at the same time, also have fun learning about the past.
+The children are supported to remember more through the use of ‘sticky pictures’ which help the children to link new learning to familiar images, thus developing schema within their brains.